sbsahan/PII_Identification/README.md

 - **Add new recognizers:** Place new recognizer classes in the `identifiers/` folder and register them in `main.py`.
 - **Update deny lists or patterns:** Edit `config.py` as needed.

-## License

-This project is for educational and research purposes.
-Review and comply with the licenses of Presidio, Groq, and any other dependencies you use.

----

-*Created with Python, Presidio, and Groq.*